IRS Forms

 When you claim utilization credits, your steps include:

 • Complete LCA procedures and obtain IRS approval as required by Notice 2024‑60.
-The DOE coordinates intake for the LCA submission email process, then the IRS issues its approval decision.
+The DOE coordinates intake for the LCA submission email process, then the IRS issues its approval decision (DOE technical review alone isn't enough; the separate IRS approval letter is what unlocks filing Schedule F).

 • Maintain monitoring and measurement records consistent with your LCA scope and internal controls.